1. Max out your retirement contributions

 If you don’t have a workplace plan, you may still be able to tuck away up to $6,000 ($7,000 if you’re 50+) in a traditional IRA—and so can your spouse if they’re not employed.

-If you freelance or are self-employed, your limits are even higher: up to $57,000 or 25% of your qualifying income, whichever is less, if you have a SEP IRA.
-If you don't, there's still time to set one up to take advantage of the tax benefits.
+If you freelance or are self-employed, your limits are even higher: up to $58,000 or 25% of your qualifying income, whichever is less, if you have a Simplified Employee Pension (SEP) Opens in new window plan IRA.
+If you don’t, there's still time to set one up to take advantage of the tax benefits.

 Now’s also a good time to review your retirement investments to make sure they’re performing as expected and still aligned with your strategy.
 If market performance has caused your asset allocation (the portions of your portfolio devoted to certain types of investments) to stray from your targets, you may need to rebalance to get back on track.